mlresearch/v120/README.md

 To suggest fixes to this volume please make a pull request containng the changes requested and a justificaiton for the changes.

-To edit the details of this conference work with this <_config.yml> file.
+To edit the details of this conference work [edit the _config.yml](./edit/gh-pages/_config.yml) file and submit a pull request.

+To make changes to the individual paper details, edit the associated paper file in the [./_posts](./_posts) subdirectory.

 Proceedings of the 2nd Conference on Learning for Dynamics and Control Held in The Cloud on 10-11 June 2020